 - The bank could expand to sectors such as sanitation and urbanization.
-With traditional infrastructure, the approach seems to be of ‘do no harm’, but with sustainable infrastructure, the approach would be to generate or maximise positive impacts.
+With traditional infrastructure, the approach seems to be of ‘do no harm’, but buy viagra in canada with sustainable infrastructure, the approach would be to generate or maximise positive impacts.

 - The bank is committed to being a lean, efficient, and fast organization.
 The staffing remains sparse, with many young professionals.
 The bank also claims to have achieved 40 per cent women staffing but admitted that hiring women at higher posts has not been adequate.

 - The African Regional Centre was launched in 2017 and the Brazil Regional Centre is expected to be launched by the end of 2018.

 - Currently the bank is lending sovereign loans to national development banks and financial intermediaries but it is expected that by 2020, the bank would be lending a mix of sovereign and non-sovereign loans, and use financial intermediaries to lend to the private sector.

 - The bank is keen to lend in local currency not only to bypass the dominance of US dollar but also to pass on benefits to borrowers.

 - The NDB’s priority is to get an international credit rating but it does not want to be restrictive in project selection and bankability based on this; an AA or AA- rating should be enough for stability according to them.